 Album Notes

 Supercosmic is the inaugural release by the computer music collective Bitpanic.
 All tracks are free improvisations recorded remotely during 2021.
-Bitpanic members were located in Stockholm, Chicago, and Los Angeles and recorded live online via networked audio software.
+Bitpanic members were located in Stockholm, Chicago, and Los Angeles and recorded live online via

 Potential Artifact (2021) is a series of computer-based improvisations using sample manipulation, algorithmic processes, feedback, and randomness as organizing principles.
 Though rarely recognizable, samples include acoustic instruments, spoken words, field recordings, and computer generated tones.